 "To subscribe...or not to subscribe."

-There's a direct correlation between the quality and relevancy of your subscription offer and any potential growth of your contact database.
+direct correlation between the quality and relevancy of your subscription offer and any potential growth of your contact database.
 Is there any value in a user subscribing?
 Sure, they get your content emailed to them, but they can get the same content by simply visiting your website.
 Are you offering anything additional to entice visitors to subscribe?

 Okay, let's be honest some subscription offers are great, and others are... well, terrible.
 I'm sure you've even had times where you could not even find the subscription box.